Ruth Crawford Seeger: Washington, D.C. and Seeger's Shift to Folk Music

-Crawford Seeger and her family moved to Washington, D.C., in 1936 after Charles' appointment to the music division of the Resettlement Administration.
 She worked closely with folklorists John and Alan Lomax at the Library of Congress' Archive of American Folk Song to preserve and teach American folk music.
 Her arrangements and interpretations of American folk songs are among the most respected.
 These include transcriptions for American Folk Songs for Children, Animal Folk Songs for Children (1950), American Folk Songs for Christmas (1953), Our Singing Country (1941), and Folk Song USA by John and Alan Lomax.
 She also composed "Rissolty, Rossolty" – An American Fantasy for Orchestra, based on folk tunes, for the CBS radio series The American School of the Air.

 Crawford Seeger returned to her modernist roots in early 1952 with her Suite for Wind Quintet, but died of intestinal cancer in November of the following year.